QuantRails/OptionsTradingJournal/README.md

 ## 📄 License

-Copyright (c) 2025 Timothy McMahon.
+Copyright (c) QuantRails.
 This project is licensed under CC BY-NC 4.0.
-Commercial use requires separate licensing - contact Timothy McMahon for details.
+Commercial use requires separate licensing - contact creator for licensing.

 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See the [LICENSE](LICENSE) file for full details.

 ## 👨‍💻 Author

-(c) **Timothy McMahon**
+Copyright (c) 2025 QuantRails.
+This project is licensed under CC BY-NC 4.0.
 Professional Day Trading Dashboard & Journal System

 ## 🙏 Acknowledgments